cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 ---
 layout: blog_entry
-title: "React Beginner Tutorial: Implementing the Board Game Go"
+title: "React beginner tutorial: implementing the board game Go"
 ---

 [React][1] is &ldquo;a javascript library for building user interfaces&rdquo;.
 If you haven't done so already, I highly recommend you watch [Pete Hunt's presentation][2] on React's design principles.
 React has a relatively simple library, especially when compared to full-fledged MVC frameworks like Angular, Ember, Backbone, and the rest.
 It's a pleasure to work with, so let's get started.